Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 ### Assets

 A common question has been how do we handle CSS and JS related to these components.
-Unfortunately I don't have a clever answer for this at the moment, it is a mostly manual process.
+Unfortunately I don't have a clever answer for this at the moment, it's a mostly manual process.

 We split both our CSS and JS out into common and application files.
 Inside the common.css|js we load the base code as well as our most often used components (stored in /components/core).
 This is then cached across the entire suite of applications.

+To use any non-core components within an application, you need to import the component's related CSS partial using Sass as well as possibly needing to add the component JS module to the application.js dependencies.

-I think there is definitely room to improve this process using tools like component or AssetGraph.
+I think there is definitely room to improve this process using tools like [Component](https://github.com/component/component) or [AssetGraph](https://github.com/assetgraph/assetgraph).
 This is definitely something we'll be looking into soon.
-For the moment, it is fairly trivial to handle manually.
+For the moment, it is reasonably trivial to handle manually.

-<h2 class="blog-subtitle">Rizzo</h2>
+<h2 id="rizzo" class="blog-subtitle">Rizzo</h2>

-The Style Guide is available at [rizzo.lonelyplanet.com](http://rizzo.lonelyplanet.com) and the source code is public at [github.com/lonelyplanet/rizzo](github.com/lonelyplanet/rizzo).
-The implementation is very bespoke to Lonely Planet but should give some indication of how it works if you are interested:
+The Style Guide is available at [rizzo.lonelyplanet.com](http://rizzo.lonelyplanet.com) and the source code is now public at [github.com/lonelyplanet/rizzo](github.com/lonelyplanet/rizzo).
+The implementation is very bespoke to Lonely Planet but should give some indication of how it works if you are interested.
+Here are a few example pieces that make up Rizzo:

 [A component template](https://github.com/lonelyplanet/rizzo/blob/master/app/views/components/cards/_blog_card.html.haml)